 Children can drown very easily and very quickly.
 Even if you only leave for a moment to get the phone or check the timer on the oven, it can provide enough time for a traumatic accident to occur.
 If you must go inside, insist that all of the children get out of the pool and make sure that they can’t get back in the water until you return.

 2. Install a fence.

-Fences around pools should be at least four feet high, and should have verticle bars placed no more than four inches apart.
+Fences (like the ones made from cedar fence supplies) around pools should be at least four feet high, and should have vertical bars placed no more than four inches apart.
 Horizontal slats aren’t recommended because they provide foot-holds to assist children in climbing, and the handle or latch to the gate should be at least 3.5 feet above the ground.
 It is even better to install a lock on the gate so that even precocious children are thwarted.

 3. Purchase a pool safety cover.

 Often, fences aren’t enough to keep unsupervised children out of the pool area.
 To make sure that your children are safe, cover the pool with a safety cover when it is not in use.
 They even have power safety covers that are motorized to prevent accidental removal.
 The swimming pool cover that you choose should be approved by ATSM and should be capable of bearing the weight of at least one adult and one child.